 Beverly has been writing ever since she can remember, writing poetry as a child and then sci-fi in her twenties.
 When she moved to Acton, Ma. in 1978, she started writing a slice of life column for the local newspaper.
 Her books are all motivated by personal experiences, even her sci-fi short stories being based on dreams.

-"Are You Emotionally Ready To Retire?"
-It's not a question that only Baby Boomers are asking, but also a question that all ages should be asking.
+It’s not a question that only Baby Boomers are asking, but also a question that all ages should be asking.

 What author Beverly Lessard discovered through her own experiences as well as those of the people she interviewed, was that to be happily retired required more than a party and sleeping until ten o’clock the next morning.